-Echeveria shaviana is a tender, soft, evergreen succulent native to the mountain areas of Nuevo Leon in northern Mexico.
+Echeveria shaviana is a tender, soft, evergreen succulents native to the mountain areas of Nuevo Leon in northern Mexico.

-The plant belongs to the genus Echeveria a member of the Crassula family (Crassulaceae).
+Shaviana belongs to the Echeveria plant genus a member of the Crassula family (Crassulaceae).

 It has received the Royal Horticultural Society prestigious Award of Garden Merit.

 Shaviana has short stems with rosettes filled with smooth, fleshy pale powder blue-gray leaves radiating from the stem.

 - How To Propagate Echeveria Pink Frills Succulent

 - Mexican Hens Pest, Disease or Problems?